 Improving and preserving safe and healthy housing for all Seattle renters.

-Although renters do not have specific obligations under RRIO, there are things that you can do to help make sure that your home is well-maintained and safe to live in:
+There are things that you can do to help make sure that your home is well-maintained and safe to live in:

 If you want to learn more about the minimum housing standards that RRIO is using to evaluate rental units, read the RRIO Checklist.